YipinXiong/AngularNotes/README.md

 >  Angular only binds to *public* component properties.
 >
 >  That means that if you need to reference some data in a service in your template, you must declare the service as `public` in the constructor.

-You can communicate with components with service
+>
+>  To put it more simplely, if you need to use data from services in the template, you must declare the services as `public` in the constructor.

 ## Motivation